julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 A: Most are safe when used traditionally—hung in the home, carried as charms, or burned carefully.
 Some herbs are toxic if ingested or dangerous when burned improperly and should always be researched before use.

 **Q: Are there herbs that should never be burned or ingested?**
 A: Yes.
 Certain plants are physically toxic, culturally restricted, or ritually volatile when burned or consumed.
 These should be avoided or used only through non-fire methods, following traditional practices.
+See: **[Avoid Burning These Herbs in Ritual](/never-burn-herbs/)** to find out why certain plants should never touch the flame.

 **Q: Can multiple protective herbs be combined?**
 A: Yes, but traditional folk magic favors a small number of trusted plants rather than complex blends.
 Combining herbs usually followed regional or ancestral traditions rather than experimentation.